Uncharted 4: A Thief's End: Release

 Uncharted 4 was marketed at several gaming events and conventions.

-Several journalists speculated the development of Uncharted 4 before its announcement, citing job listings at Naughty Dog and apparent leaks from retailers.
+Journalists speculated about Uncharted 4s development before its announcement, citing job listings at Naughty Dog and apparent leaks from retailers.
 The existence of a new entry in the Uncharted series was officially acknowledged by Sony on November 14, 2013, with the release of an official trailer.
-The game's full title was unveiled on June 9 at Sony's E3 2014 press conference.
-Later in September 2015, Naughty Dog announced that Uncharted 4 would miss its intended release date of late 2015, delaying it until March 18, 2016, to allow further polishing for the game's ending.
+The full title was unveiled on June 9 at Sony's E3 2014 press conference.
+In September 2015, Naughty Dog announced that Uncharted 4 would miss its intended release date of late 2015, delaying it until March 18, 2016, to allow further polishing for the ending.
 The game was delayed twice more for further polishing: first until April, and finally to May 10.

 Amazon began prematurely shipping copies of the game on April 26, 2016.
-The following day, Shuhei Yoshida, President of Sony's Worldwide Studios for Sony Computer Entertainment, stated that copies of the game were stolen while in transit to retail in the United Kingdom.
-Naughty Dog employees expressed disappointment in those sharing spoilers online.
+The following day, copies were stolen while in transit to retail in the United Kingdom.
+The developers expressed disappointment in those sharing spoilers online.
 Naughty Dog announced single-player downloadable content, due to the success of The Last of Us: Left Behind.
 Uncharted: The Lost Legacy, a stand-alone expansion, was released in August 2017 for PlayStation 4, featuring Chloe Frazer and Nadine Ross.